Some of the tips you’ll read are the same ones I used to build muscle and strength. And help me go from 120 pounds to 155 pounds.

 - Slow eaters consumed 579 calories in 29 minutes

-So what does this have to do with you and wanting to put on more muscle?
+So what does this have to do with you and want to put on more muscle?
 Well, after reading habit #1 you know that eating more calories consistently is important.
 However, this can be tough given a few things:

 - Individual appetite